 - Your home income plan might impact your tax position and benefits entitlement.

 So, What Is the Best Type of Equity Release Plan?

 The best equity release plan depends on your circumstances and needs, but the most commonly selected option is a lifetime mortgage.

 All plans are safe, as long is you proceed with caution and work with members of the Equity Release Council.

 Is There More Than One Type of Equity Release?

-What Is The Best Type of Equity Release?
+What's The Best Type of Equity Release?

 Equity release is a financial product that allows you greater flexibility and freedom in the latter stages of your life.
-It also allows you to maintain ownership in your property and supplies you with the knowledge that you won’t owe more than your property’s value, giving you a sense of control over any debt.

 With so many options available to you in 2022, it’s best to speak to your financial adviser.

 They’ll help you determine the best cause of action, talk you through all the different types of equity release plans and the various alternatives.